sibbstrust/cat_n_dogs/README.md

 #### Automated tests

-The automated tests are done during :
+The automated tests are when :

  * Merging pull requests
  * Commits